macloo/python-beginners/flask/part4_forms/README.md

 Flask allows us to set a "secret key" value.
 You can grab a string from a site such as [RandomKeygen](https://randomkeygen.com/).
 This value is used to prevent malicious hijacking of your form from an outside submission.

 Flask-WTF's `FlaskForm` will automatically create a secure session with CSRF (cross-site request forgery) protection if this key-value is set.
+Don't publish the actual key on GitHub!

 You can read more about `app.config['SECRET_KEY']` in [this StackOverflow post](https://stackoverflow.com/questions/22463939/demystify-flask-app-secret-key).